By Sharon Krueger

 It makes a world of difference when we can grow in an environment where it is safe to take risks and make mistakes.
 It is also the best place to test our old ways of thinking and see if they are still true or if they need to be discarded.

-Finding a place where we are accepted for where we are in our development, acknowledged for our progress, and encouraged to continue moving forward can help us to overcome perfectionism.
+Finding people that accept our level of development, acknowledge our progress, and encourage us to move forward can help us to overcome perfectionism.

 Understand experts weren’t always experts

-It is encouraging when listening to experts in their field speak about their experience when they started.
-They confess they weren’t good at what they did.
-However, over time they kept at it and continued to improve.
+It is encouraging when listening to experts in their field speak about their early experiences.
+They weren’t good at what they did.
+Yet, over time they continued to improve because they never gave up and learned how to recover.
+If they can do this and thrive, so can we!

 It is reassuring to know that with practice, we can begin to free ourselves from our long-standing relationship with perfectionism.

-With each step we take we become more of who we were truly meant to be, and fear and negative self-talk begin to lose their power.
-It is then that we begin to share our uniqueness with the world and truly take flight.
+With each step forward, we become more of who we were meant to be.
+Fear and negative self-talk begin to lose their power.
+It is then that our uniqueness emerges and we begin to fly.

 The world needs our uniqueness.